wujue0115/wowfy/docs/src/guide/usage.md

 Using JavaScript to configure effect provides you with the flexibility to customize styles and create more intricate visual effects.

 You can use the Wowfy class to bind HTML element and configure effect.
-The Wowfy constructor takes three parameters: the first one is the target HTML element, the second one is the target element's effect, and the third one is the effect's options.
+The Wowfy constructor takes three parameters: the first one is the target HTML element, the second one is the target element's effect, and the third one is the effect's option.
 As shown in the example below:

 ```js:line-numbers
 const wowfy = new Wowfy(/* element */, /* effect */, /* option */);